Choose the perfect holiday letting

 The Bodleian Library, one of the oldest in Europe and the second largest in England, is open to the public for individual visits or guided tours.
 The Oxford Modern Art museum on Pembroke Street offers an ever changing selection of exhibitions from artists around the world.

-Kids love the frequent open-top bus tours around the city, and there is also a growing number of walking tours which are more interactive and will be suitable for all but the very youngest children.
+This historic city offers plenty of fun activities for a holiday with children.
+Kids love the frequent open-top bus tours around the city, and there are also a growing number of walking tours which are more interactive and will be suitable for all but the very youngest children.
 Harry Potter fans will enjoy tours of Christ Church college, as the Great Hall of Hogwarts was filmed here.

 Take older children down to the river, hire a punt for an hour and see the city's spires from the water before heading back to your Oxford holiday letting for an evening in.